 NPAC SMS does not receive a response from the new service provider SOA within “Service Provider Concurrence Window” for the pending subscriptionVersionNPAC created by the old service provider SOA.

-NPAC SMS sends the new service provider, depending upon the new service provider’s TN Range Notification Indicator, a subscriptionVersionNewSP-CreateRequest or subscriptionVersionRangeNewSP-CreateRequest M-EVENT-REPORT.
+NPAC SMS sends the new service provider a subscriptionVersionRangeNewSP-CreateRequest M-EVENT-REPORT.
 For the XML interface, VNIN – SvNewSpCreateNotification.

 The new service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS.
 For the XML interface, NOTR – NotificationReply.